etna-team/etna/docs/source/tutorials.rst

       :class-header: card-tutorial-intermediate

       ^^^
-      How pipelines are making forecasts under the hood
+      How to use embedding models

 Advanced
 --------